-The park offers spectacular views of 25 active glaciers, valleys, over 130 pristine lakes, rivers, old forests with 1000 varieties of plants and an abundance of wildlife.
+The park offers spectacular views of 25 active glaciers, valleys, over 130 pristine lakes, rivers, old forests with 1,000 varieties of plants, and an abundance of wildlife.
 The park includes the Rocky Mountain terrain and constitutes the core of the preserved region known as “The Crown of the Continent”.

-Blackfoot Glacier is considered as the largest glacier in glacier national park.
-The signs of human activity in this region dates back to 10000 years.
-With over 700 miles of hiking trails, the park has attracted over 100 million visitors worldwide.
+Blackfoot Glacier is considered the largest glacier in glacier national park.
+The signs of human activity in this region date back to 10,000 years.

 See Related: Celebrity Environmentalists